AnnabelM7/Lennureis/README.md

 ## Running the application locally
 1. CLone or download the repository.
 2. Open the project in your favorite IDE.
 3. Set the environment variables.
-   3.1 Database credentials, apikey.
+(Database credentials, apikey.)
 4. Modify the application.properties file in the resources folder to match your database configuration.
-   4.1 Update the database URL, username, and password as needed.
+(Update the database URL, username, and password as needed.)
 5. Run the application.
 6. Run the frontend.
 ````